 The Bachelor of Arts (B.A.) or minor in Spanish is ideal for students who are looking to work and serve in our changing world.
-Our program focuses on the acquisition of language and appreciation of different cultures.
-We have faculty members who are international speakers of Spanish.
+The program focuses on the acquisition of language and appreciation of different cultures, and multiple faculty members are native Spanish speakers.

-Interpretation and Translation, a course taught within this major, is a course not often found in other baccalaureate programs.
+Olivet's program stands out from that of other universities.
+One course within the major, Interpretation and Translation, is not often found in other baccalaureate programs.
 In this practical course, students can gain rudimentary experience in how to translate and interpret.

-The United States is now the second largest Spanish-speaking country in the world.
-Speaking and reading Spanish fluently is now a marketable job skill.
-Students learn from Spanish-speaking professors who focus on the necessary skills and practice for learning to speak of Spanish.
-They also provide students with many opportunities to learn about the culture, lifestyle and values of the Hispanic people.
+The United States is now the second-largest Spanish-speaking country in the world.
+Speaking and reading Spanish fluently is a marketable job skill.
+Students learn from Spanish-speaking professors who focus on the necessary skills and practice for learning to speak Spanish.
+The faculty also provides students with many opportunities to learn about the culture, lifestyle and values of Hispanic people groups.